mariuszciaston/Weather-App/README.md

 Just a weather app to train and show my asynchronous code and API handling skills.

 Features:<br>
-• Background color is based on temperature! (hsl color space interpolates from blue when it's freezing cold to red when it's hot)<br>
+• <b>Background color is based on temperature!</b> (hsl color space interpolates from blue when it's freezing cold to red when it's hot)<br>
 • Search by (city/country) name<br>
 • Search by current location<br>
 • Buttons with sample locations<br>